wghou/tinyworlds/README.md

 Google's [Genie 3](https://deepmind.google/discover/blog/genie-3-a-new-frontier-for-world-models/) solves this by inferring the actions between frames using **no prior action data**.

-TinyWorlds is meant to help people understand world modeling and the clever autoregressive, unsupervised method Deepmind used to achieve **scalable world models**.
+TinyWorlds is meant to help people understand the clever autoregressive, unsupervised method Deepmind used to achieve **scalable world models**.

 ## Table of Contents